 That’s not just investing your budget, but also your time learning, testing and practicing on the platform.

 For more content led events (webinars, presentations), platforms like Zoom, GoToMeeting, HopIn are really good options.
 They’re lower cost and you simply need a platform for people to log in and to effectively deliver the content from.

 Tools I’ve come across that offer networking features include Remo, Zoom, HopIn, Hey Summit, Run The World, On24.

 From our experience?

 We use Remo.
-It’s our preferred platform for the majority of virtual events and are big advocates.
-I’ve not seen anything that rivals it in terms of the replicating in person events.
-It gives attendees the freedom and ability to move around the event.
+It’s our preferred platform for virtual events and I’m a big advocate.
+I’ve not seen anything that rivals it in terms of the replicating the feel of a live event.
+It gives attendees control and the freedom and ability to move around the event.